awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 1. Enter a name for the new security group and a description\.
 Use a name that is easy for you to remember, such as your IAM user name, followed by \_SG\_, plus the region name\.
 For example, *me*\_SG\_*uswest2*\.

 1. In the **VPC** list, select your VPC\.
 If you have a default VPC, it's the one that is marked with an asterisk \(\*\)\.
-**Note**
-If your account supports EC2\-Classic, select the VPC that you created in the previous task\.

 1. On the **Inbound** tab, create the following rules \(choose **Add Rule** for each new rule\), and then choose **Create**:
    + Choose **HTTP** from the **Type** list, and make sure that **Source** is set to **Anywhere** \(`0.0.0.0/0`\)\.